odmsolutions/odmsolutions.github.io/_posts/2010-07-01-an-object-oriented-story-the-man-in-the-pub.md

 ---
 layout: post
-title: An Object Oriented Story: The Man In The Pub
+title: "The Man In The Pub | Buying Beers and Overreaching"
 tags: [code, abstraction, modular code, clean interfaces, beer, encapsulation]
 ---

 ![Buying Beers](/galleries/2010-07-01-an-object-oriented-story-the-man-in-the-pub/buying_beer.png){: style="float:left; padding-right: 4px"}
 # I Like Beers
 I like beer.
 I enjoy drinking it, and in a pub that is pleasant, and not crammed, it can also be nice buying it.